Cloud-Architekt/AzurePrivilegedIAM/ClassificationExplorer/content/attack-paths/azure-runbook-webhook-abuse.md

 Discovery or theft of a valid Webhook URL for an Azure Automation Runbook.

 ## Steps
-1. Retrieve or intercept a Webhook URI associated with an Azure Automation runbook (e.g., from source code, exposed logs, or previously exported ARM templates).
+1. Retrieve or intercept a Webhook URI associated with an Azure Automation runbook (e.g., from basedOn: code, exposed logs, or previously exported ARM templates).
 2. Construct a POST request to the Webhook URI.
 3. Supply input in the request body.
 Its impact depends on how the runbook validates and processes `$WebhookData`.
 4. If the runbook performs sensitive operations with an Automation Account managed identity or stored credentials, the attacker can cause those permitted operations to execute.